 - Rates vary based on localized expense data.

-A FAVR plan also differs from a standard mileage reimbursement plan.
-Rather than paying a set, one-size-fits-all mileage rate like the IRS rate, a FAVR plan meets each driver's expense needs equitably.
+A FAVR reimbursement plan also differs from a standard mileage reimbursement.
+Rather than paying a one-size-fits-all mileage rate like the IRS rate, a FAVR plan pays each driver's expected costs.
+Localized cost data determine FAVR rates.
 This makes sense because expenses vary greatly by region and by how much an employee drives.

-First, an organization selects a standard vehicle to be used to generate the car reimbursement rates.
-This vehicle is based on what the employees need to carry out their jobs, not what they actually drive – a business class vehicle that would be considered fair to base everyone's reimbursements on, as opposed to basing rates on personal vehicle choices.
+Under a FAVR vehicle plan, an organization selects a standard vehicle to generate reimbursement rates.
+This vehicle is based on what the employees need to carry out their jobs, not what they actually drive.

 [Read more: How Reimbursement Using a Standard Vehicle Works]